awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-user-arn.md

 Where *supported\-region* is the region identifier \(for example, `us-west-2`\)\.

-## Step 7: Install the AWS CodeDeploy Agent<a name="register-on-premises-instance-iam-user-arn-7"></a>
+## Step 7: Install the CodeDeploy Agent<a name="register-on-premises-instance-iam-user-arn-7"></a>

-Install the AWS CodeDeploy agent on the on\-premises instance:
+Install the CodeDeploy agent on the on\-premises instance:
-+ For an Ubuntu Server on\-premises instance, follow the instructions in [Install or reinstall the AWS CodeDeploy agent for Ubuntu Server](codedeploy-agent-operations-install-ubuntu.md), and then return to this page\.
++ For an Ubuntu Server on\-premises instance, follow the instructions in [Install or reinstall the CodeDeploy agent for Ubuntu Server](codedeploy-agent-operations-install-ubuntu.md), and then return to this page\.
-+ For a RHEL on\-premises instance, follow the instructions in [Install or reinstall the AWS CodeDeploy agent for Amazon Linux or RHEL](codedeploy-agent-operations-install-linux.md), and then return to this page\.
++ For a RHEL on\-premises instance, follow the instructions in [Install or reinstall the CodeDeploy agent for Amazon Linux or RHEL](codedeploy-agent-operations-install-linux.md), and then return to this page\.
-+ For a Windows Server on\-premises instance, follow the instructions in [Install or reinstall the AWS CodeDeploy agent for Windows Server](codedeploy-agent-operations-install-windows.md), and then return to this page\.
++ For a Windows Server on\-premises instance, follow the instructions in [Install or reinstall the CodeDeploy agent for Windows Server](codedeploy-agent-operations-install-windows.md), and then return to this page\.

-## Step 8: Register the On\-Premises Instance with AWS CodeDeploy<a name="register-on-premises-instance-iam-user-arn-8"></a>
+## Step 8: Register the On\-Premises Instance with CodeDeploy<a name="register-on-premises-instance-iam-user-arn-8"></a>

 The instructions in this step assume you are registering the on\-premises instance from the on\-premises instance itself\.
 You can register an on\-premises instance from a separate device or instance that has the AWS CLI installed and configured, as described in [Step 5: Install and Configure the AWS CLI](#register-on-premises-instance-iam-user-arn-5)\.

-Use the AWS CLI to register the on\-premises instance with AWS CodeDeploy so that it can be used in deployments\.
+Use the AWS CLI to register the on\-premises instance with CodeDeploy so that it can be used in deployments\.

 1. Before you can use the AWS CLI, you will need the user ARN of the IAM user you created in [Step 1: Create an IAM User for the On\-Premises Instance](#register-on-premises-instance-iam-user-arn-1)\.
 If you don't already have the user ARN, call the [get\-user](https://docs.aws.amazon.com/cli/latest/reference/iam/get-user.html) command, specifying the name of the IAM user \(with the `--user-name` option\) and querying for just the user ARN \(with the `--query` and `--output` options\):